Fate Therapeutics Reports First Quarter 2020 Financial Results and Highlights Operational Progress

 $2.5 millionfor the first quarter of 2020, which was derived from the Company’s collaboration with Ono Pharmaceutical.

 - R&D Expenses: Research and development expenses were

 $29.3 millionfor the first quarter of 2020, which includes $4.3 millionof non-cash stock-based compensation expense.

 - G&A Expenses: General and administrative expenses were

-- Shares Outstanding: Common shares outstanding were 65.1 million as of
+- Shares Outstanding: Common shares outstanding were 76.0 million, and preferred shares outstanding were 2.8 million, as of

 Today's Conference Call and Webcast

 The Company will conduct a conference call today,

 About Fate Therapeutics’ iPSC Product Platform